aar809/cs50x/ps6/README.md

+The Language used to complete the below problems is <b> Python </b>.

 ## Mario
 ### Instructions:
 Using Python, re-create the pyramids from Nintendo's Super Mario Brothers using "#" symbol in place of bricks based on the height input from user.
 The program should print out a double half-pyramid of the user specified height.